Reduce tab clutter - prevent duplicate tabs, quickly search & switch tabs, and more...

 - Search and switch to tabs across Chrome windows

-- Close, duplicate, whitelist, or move tab to new window
+- Close, duplicate, allow-list, or move tab to new window

 - Keyboard shortcuts for all common actions - search, select, switch, close tabs (more coming soon)